a2geek/libvirt-bosh-cpi/README.md

 ## Status

-Most definitely a work in progress.
-Unable to stand up a BOSH Director at this time!
+BOSH director can be stood up.

+Known defects:
+* VMs, when deleted, are only shut down.
+(Disks are detached and removed.)
+* If a VM has a persistent disk attached when it is deleted, that disk also gets deleted.
+Code patch in place but untested.
+Likely only an issue when standing up the BOSH director itself(?) since the detach disk method should be called by BOSH itself.

 Known TODOs:
-* Need to pull in commit that fixes the [read-only](https://github.com/diskfs/go-diskfs/issues/20) bug.
-* Agent configuration needs to be setup.
+* Agent (dynamic) configuration needs to be setup.
 Working on setting up a configuration disk, currently hardcoded to the [OpenStack settings](https://github.com/cloudfoundry/bosh-linux-stemcell-builder/blob/master/stemcell_builder/stages/bosh_openstack_agent_settings/apply.sh):
   ```
   {
     "Type": "ConfigDrive",